algorand-devrel/demo-pool/README.md

 ## Thank You

-The equations for token operations were _heavily_ inspired by the fantastic [TinyMan docs](https://docs.tinyman.org/design-doc)
+The equations for token operations were _heavily_ inspired by the fantastic [Tinyman docs](https://docs.tinyman.org/design-doc)